MIchael-Kik/Oxygen/README.md

 Oxygen only depends on Nitrogen for core functionality and it must be installed in order for Oxygen to function running the program automaticly creates a slideshow from the desired folder of choice

-example:
+example
 ```
-Oxygen /<IMAGE_FOLDER> <TIMEOUT>
+Oxygen <IMAGE_FOLDER> <TIMEOUT>
 ```

-replace <IMAGE_FOLDER> with the folder that contains the desired images replace <TIMEOUT> with the time it between background switches in seconds
+replace <IMAGE_FOLDER> with the folder that contains the desired images.
+The path starts at your home directory replace <TIMEOUT> with the time it between background switches in seconds.